Chef / Owner

 While working at the family bakery, Stoltzfus embarked on his personal culinary adventure, purchasing a variety of cookbooks and began cooking and experimenting at home.
 At 25 years old, after working at a few restaurants in Maryland, his talents were evident and he was hired to work at New Orleans’ esteemed Restaurant August, where six months later he was promoted to Sous Chef.

 His entrepreneurial spirit flared, and in December of 2008, he opened Coquette in a gorgeous two-story Garden District building.
-His inspired cooking has earned his restaurant a spot on the Times-Picayune’s New Orleans Top Ten Restaurant List and Stoltzfus has been named a finalist in the prestigious James Beard “Best Chef in the South,” award for the past two years.
+His inspired cooking has earned his restaurant a spot on the Times-Picayune’s New Orleans Top Ten Restaurant List and Stoltzfus has been named a finalist in the James Beard “Best Chef: South,” award for the past two years.